OpenPGP/openpgp.org/_community/email-summit/2026/01-invitation.md

 ## Registration, Schedule, etc.

-*More etails will follow around December 2025*
+*More details will follow around December 2025*